bmolnar91/workbook/module_web_with_python.md

 #### What is the main goal of a retrospective meeting?

-The goal of the retrospective is for the team members to discuss among themselves about how the work went during the last sprint so that better ways can be found to meet the project’s goals.
+The goal of the retrospective is for the team members to discuss among themselves about how the work went during the last sprint so that better ways can be found to meet the project's goals.
 This means the team should talk about its internal processes as well.

 #### Explain, when would you recommend to use the waterfall methodology?